rosschapman/internetross/blog.md

 Knight's pop fantasy of himself and the pursuit of a vision to make life about "play" through footwear and lifestyling branding falls so fucking flat against the underlying drivers of the globalization that were making cheap shoes possible -- the return to exploitative capitalism (slavery), maintenance of a permamenent underlcass.
 Etc. This theft shifted majority voting power before blacks could vote.
 This theft continues to enrich white investors, hedge fund managers, and agri-business who now own these once-black suffered farm lands.

 Overall I enjoy Knight's story.
-But the American dream is still only avaialbe for a white ruling class only -- and those they selectively permit.
+But the American dream is still available for a white ruling class only -- and those they selectively permit.
 Holding that heavy.

 # 7/31/2019
 ## React inline function gotcha, but in a non-obvious way